The new member system has been put in place. This means that your old account does not work with this system and has

 The conservation area society exists to promote the well-being of the inhabitants and the village within the conservation area.
 It is non political and inclusive, having an open membership to every householder who resides within the conservation area boundary.
 It acts as a consultee to the local authority on matters of planning, traffic, conservation, environment, security and heritage.

-The pub is also branching out with a darts team and other entertainments including an aviary for guests so that they can see rare birds, ducks and peacocks!
+The pub is also branching out with a darts team and other entertainments.
 The land at the back of the pub has also been turned over for allotment use which harks back to its earlier days when previous tenants also ran the land as a market garden.
 Flowers were collected on a regular basis from several families in the village as well as the pub tenants and taken over to Covent Garden market in Liverpool to be sold to the restaurants, hotels and city dwellers.